McMullen Family Foundation Internship Fund

 Criteria:

-• Minimum cumulative GPA of 3.2 (undergraduate) or 3.4 (graduate)
+• Must have a minimum cumulative GPA of 3.2 (undergraduate) or 3.4 (graduate)

 Award